Team-XXL/pong_slayer/README.md

 # Pong Slayer
 Here lies a smart pong player agent made in Python and trained during more than 24 hours on more than 5000 games.
-It's a Reiforment Learning agent made based on the Policy Gradient algorithm.
+It's a Reinforcement Learning agent made based on the Policy Gradient algorithm.
 The whole process is also explained in this [blog](http://karpathy.github.io/2016/05/31/rl/).
 Feel free to look at it to understand more about it.

 # How to make it work ?